 What is Contents Insurance?

-Contents insurance covers loss or damage to the personal belongings you keep in your home, such as jewelry.
-What should be noted, however, is that insurance companies will not allow you to allocate coverage to your items.
-Rather, comprehensive policies can limit the amount the insurance company will pay out to you for specific items that are lost, stolen, or damaged.
+Contents Insurance covers loss or damage to the personal belongings you keep in your home, such as jewelry.
+However, it’s important to note that insurance companies will not allow you to allocate coverage to your items.
+Instead, comprehensive policies can limit the amount the insurance company will pay you for items lost, stolen, or damaged.
+It’s essential to understand what your home insurance policy includes.
+For example, Intact Insurance offers coverage for lost or stolen items (including jewelry) up to $10,000 (but only up to $2,500 for each item).
+Aviva Insurance, on the other hand, reimburses for damaged, lost, or stolen jewelry, watches, and fur garments up to $6,000 and doesn’t specify a “per-item” limit.

 What is Jewelry Insurance?

-If your jewelry items are irreplaceable, then you should insure them with separate jewelry insurance.
-A stand-alone jewelry policy would fill in the gaps left behind by your home insurance policy in terms of protection of your valuable item.
-A lost, damaged, or stolen item may cost you too much to replace.
-By investing in jewelry insurance, you’ll eliminate the worry of loss or damage to your costly luxury items.
+You’ve reviewed your policy and had your jewelry professionally appraised.
+You’ve determined that your engagement RING does not fit within the limits of your property policy.
+What should you do?
+If your jewelry items are irreplaceable, you should insure them with a separate jewelry insurance policy.
+A stand-alone jewelry policy would fill in the gaps left behind by your home insurance policy in protecting your valuable items.
+A lost, damaged, or stolen item may cost too much to replace.
+Investing in jewelry insurance will eliminate the worry of losing or damaging your costly luxury items.

 Which items would fall under Jewelry Insurance?